 Remove the roast from the oven and arrange on a serving platter, reserving the liquid.

 Whisk the flour and water together.
-Pour the reserved liquid and grime into a saucepan and bring to a simmer.
+Pour the reserved liquid and grime into a fat separator, then into a saucepan, and bring to a simmer.
 Whisk the flour mixture into the reserved liquid.
 Bring the liquid back to a simmer and cook for 4 to 6 minutes.
 Season with salt and pepper.
 Serve with the pot roast.